in the Portland metro area.

 A: There are lots of parking options!
 There is a parking lot on Ankeny between 2nd and the MAX line, or a parking garage on NE Davis and 1st.
 Or you can look for street parking.

-It costs BridgeTown Inc. $800 to host Night Strike every week.
-This covers the “bare bones” of food supplies, permits, and much more.
+It costs Because People Matter $800 to host Night Strike every week.
+This covers the “bare bones” cost of food, supplies, permits, and much more.
 You can help keep Night Strike going by contributing to these costs in a few different ways.

 For more information on ways to contribute to Night Strike email email@example.com.